elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

 - {:.pr.i} My palaces, I hate them.
-My island limit is a prison, and I am a prisoner.
+My island's limit is a prison, and I am a prisoner.

 - {:.sp} The Chorus.